sdokus/dev-day-notes/CITR COURSE/3 - Hooks.md

 The `onChange` event handler allows updating the component's state when a user interacts with a form element, triggering a re-render and ensuring the component's state reflects the user's input.

 Never use hooks in conditionals or loops!
 They depend on being called in the same order every time so they should always be at the top level.

+`useRef` is a React Hook that provides a way to create a mutable reference object that persists across component renders without causing a re-render when its value is updated.

+`useRef` returns a plain JavaScript object with a single property: `current`.
+The value assigned to `current` persists across component renders.
+Updating the `current` property of a ref does not trigger a re-render of the component, unlike updating state with `useState`